-- Shoppers using mobile devices account for 45 per cent of all ecommerce traffic in the UK
+- Shoppers using mobile devices account for 45% of all e-commerce traffic in the UK

-- Sales made via a smartphone grow 97 per cent year-on-year (IMRG-Capgemini)
+- Sales made via a smartphone grow 97% year-on-year (IMRG-Capgemini)

-- A record 32 per cent of all mobile-retail sales were made from a smartphone in November 2015.
+- A record 32% of all mobile-retail sales were made from a smartphone in November 2015.

 Ofcom – points of interest (Ofcom 2015 Communications Market Report)